 The Government believe that small business can play a pivotal role in boosting the UK's productivity and Rishi Sunak said himself that they are key to our innovation and essential to our recovery post-pandemic.

-Five universities have signed up to deliver courses already.
-These are Aston, Portsmouth, Derby, Nottingham and Birmingham City.
+So, far, five universities have signed up to deliver courses.
+These are Portsmouth, Derby, Nottingham and Birmingham City.
 Coventry, Kingston, Strathclyde and Nottingham Trent are currently in the preparation phase and will be open to sign-ups soon.

 Leading business groups such as the CBI, FSB and IoD have all been involved with the development of the Help to Grow management programme!